 Locate Your Product Key

 Your next concern should your product key.
 This 25-digit alphanumeric code is required during the Windows 8 clean install process.
-If you've purchased Windows 8 yourself, the product key should be included with the DVD media you received or in the email confirmation you received when you purchased Windows 8 for download.
+If you've purchased Windows 8 yourself, the product key should be included with the DVD media you received or in the email confirmation you received when you purchased Windows 8 or 8.1 for download.
 If Windows 8 came preinstalled on your computer, look for a sticker with the product key somewhere on your desktop, laptop, or tablet device.

 Note: If you can't locate your Windows 8 product key but the following is true: a) Windows 8 is installed on the computer right now, b) it's working, and c) it was not preinstalled by your computer maker, then you do have the option of extracting the key from your current installation.
-See How To Find Your Windows 8 Product Key for help doing that.
+See How To Find Your Windows 8 or 8.1 Product Key for help doing that.

 Once you are absolutely positive that everything on the primary hard drive partition you're about to install Windows 8 on, probably your C: drive, can be removed (e.g. you've backed everything up that you want to keep) then proceed on to the next step in this tutorial.
 Please remember that once you delete everything from this drive, which is done in a later step (I'll let you know when), you won't be able to get any of that data back.